MEET OUR STAFF:

 Aaron’s path to becoming an educator can best be described as circuitous.
 After receiving his Bachelor of Science degree in Justice Studies, Aaron worked as a social and behavioral mentor for students with autism, a mentor to at-risk youth, and a legal assistant at an immigration law firm.
 While working with youth, Aaron noticed a reoccuring theme: students believed what they were learning at school did not apply to their experiences outside of the classroom and that the things they were learning did not speak to their individual passions.
 These experiences spoke to Aaron’s own experience as a student and also prompted him to pursue his Master of Arts in Teaching with a focus on Social Studies.
 Having grown up in the bustling and diverse city of San Jose, California and the corn-choked flatland of Noblesville, Indiana, Aaron is a strong believer in experience and exposure to new environments and ideas as critical aspects to learning.
 Furthermore, Aaron strongly believes that youth, free of the dogma and cynicism that plagues most adults, can be some of the most effective agents of change.

-Taylor, the long time partner of a brilliant educator knows that students (and people) are happiest when they're pursuing their passions.
-Taylor is so sure of this, they're willing to do all the gross administrative tasks to allow kids to roam the cities in which they live to discover what they love.
+Taylor, a registered nurse and the long-time partner of a brilliant educator knows that students (and people) are happiest and healthiest when they're pursuing their passions.
+Taylor assists with administrative and operational tasks to allow kids to roam the cities in which they live to discover what they love.